homeaidepi/jboss-on-app-service/README.md

 1. [Create an Application Insights resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) using the Azure Portal.

-1. Create a new App Setting, `APPINSIGHTS_INSTRUMENTATIONKEY`, and set the value to your AI Instrumentation key from the Application Insights blade.
+1. Create a new app setting, `APPINSIGHTS_INSTRUMENTATIONKEY`, and set the value to your AI Instrumentation key from the Application Insights blade.

 ## Local Usage